So you’ve just set up your new fish tank and, at first, it had perfect crystal clear water.

 This way you’ll limit the food sources for the bacteria and the water may begin clearing up in the next couple of days.

-Anyway, this method is best combined with the previous one.
+Anyway, for optimal resutls this method is best combined with vacuuming the substrate of the tank.

 4. Perform smaller water changes with Reverse Osmosis Water.

-This section applies to people who are trying to clear the water in a freshwater aquarium that continuously gets murky, and usually after a water change.
+This section applies to people who are trying to clear the water in a freshwater aquarium that continuously gets foggy after a water change.

 I’m saying freshwater because almost all saltwater aquarium keepers already use RO water in their tanks.